Social-Evolution-and-Behavior/anTraX/docs/configuration.md

 antrax configure [expdir]
 ```

 The optional argument `expdir` is a full path to the experimental directory to be configured.
-If omitted, a directory selection dialog will appear to select the experiment.
+If omitted, a directory selection dialog box will appear to select the experiment.
 You can move between experiments by using the options in the `Experiment` menu.

-Any configuration changes are saved on-the-fly.
+Any configuration changes are saved on the fly.
 When finished, just exit the app and the session will be saved.

 ### Creating/loading a tracking session